 Non-Queen’s University Students

-Students from other higher/further education institutions including the Open University are permitted to access Queen’s University Library for reference during Queen’s vacation periods.
-Please see the University’s website for our vacation dates.
+Students from other higher/further institutions of education, including the Open University, are allowed reference access to Queen’s Library during the University's Christmas and Summer Vacation periods.
+Please see the University’s Semester Dates for these periods.

 In order to use any of the Queen's Libraries during vacation time, you need to complete an online Vacation Student Registration Form.
 You will be required to present your valid student card and additional proof of identity when you visit the library.